envycontent/haiku-user-manual/content/change-the-order-of-slides-on-the-slideshow.rst

 To change the order of the slides:

 #.
 Move your cursor over the title of the slide you would like to move.
 You will see a fourway arrow.
-Click on the title and drag the slide to the position in the list of slides.
+Click the title and drag the slide to the position in the list of slides.
 #.
 Click **Save.**